typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/require-array-sort-compare.md

 ## When Not To Use It

-If you understand the language specification enough, and/or only ever sort arrays in a string-like manner, you can turn this rule off safely.
+If you intentionally want your arrays to be always sorted in a string-like manner, you can turn this rule off safely.